jensdriller/pikube-kubeadm/README.md

 ```

 ### Update `ansible.cfg`
-    - Set the correct path to the location of the repo (I placed mine under ~/workspace)
+  - Update `roles_path` to match the location of the repo on your local machine.

 ---
 ## Set up each raspberry pi